Flow's Parallel Processing Unit solves one of computing's most fundamental dilemmas - parallel processing.

 What is Parallel Processing Unit?

 The Parallel Processing Unit (PPU) is an IP block that integrates tightly with the CPU on the same silicon.
-It is designed to be highly configurable to specific requirements of numerous use cases.
+It is designed to be highly configurable to specific meet requirements of numerous use cases.

 Customization options include: